Data Structures¶

 -

-¶ Returns all contents in this expression.
+contents¶ Returns all contents in this expression.

 Optionally includes whitespace if set when node was created.